 The idea of artificial intelligence (AI) to correctly identify diseases and then effectively treat patients as good as doctors do might be possible in the future.
-That idea will definitely take some time to take a shape, till than an ophthalmologist will be an indispensable cog in the wheel of patient care.
+That idea will definitely take some time to take a shape, till then an ophthalmologist will be an indispensable cog in the wheel of patient care.
 Not many of us will reject the possibility of this revolution but we do believe that this is not happening any time soon.

 Clinical diagnosis and management decisions

 The results of the study were simply amazing.
 The AI machine could distinguish cataract patients from healthy individuals with an accuracy of 98.87%.
 It could provide a treatment suggestion (surgery or follow-up) with an accuracy of 97.56%.
-They further validated its ability to identify the diseased patients in a realistic real-world ratio of rare-event disease to normal cases.
+They further validated its ability to identify diseased patients in a realistic real-world ratio of rare-event disease to normal cases.
 In this case, the test data consisted of a total of 300 normal cases and 3 cataract cases of differing severity.
-The agent successfully excluded the normal cases, identified the three cataract cases and provided accurate evaluations and treatment decisions.
+The agent successfully excluded the normal cases, identified the three cataract cases, and provided accurate evaluations and treatment decisions.

-Available in market already available in market.
+Available in the market already available in the market.
 Recently FDA has given clearance to an artificial intelligence-powered IDx-DR diabetic retinopathy detection system which is supposedly the first device cleared to diagnose a medical condition autonomously.
 What is more interesting is the fact that it is authorized to do so without requiring a review by a specially trained clinician.
 It will not only drastically increase the number of diabetic people receiving screenings but also reduce the requirement of an ophthalmologist.
-This has also received a green signal in Europe and the initial trails are been reported to have encouraging results.
+This has also received a green signal in Europe and the initial trials are been reported to have encouraging results.

 It is evident that the role of an ophthalmologist will be redefined in practice, by these upcoming technologies.
 Ophthalmologists will have to find their roles more important than diagnosis and surgery, as the AI will not have the element of human error and learning gaps.
-Now it is up to us to identify how we adopt ?
+Now it is up to us to identify how we adopt?